 If you need a paper form, or require further support or guidance, please call 020 7745 6433 (weekdays, 9am to 2pm) or email firstname.lastname@example.org

-Our EYFS open evenings for this year were Monday 15th November and Monday 22nd November 2021 at 4pm.
+Our EYFS open days for this academic year were Monday 15th November and Monday 22nd November 2021 at 4pm.
 Further dates for the next years intake will be published soon.

 Should you be interested in attending an open evening or would like a tour of the school for the purpose of an in-year application, please do let our office know at email@example.com